news

 • The band were desparate to quickly record the successor to Life In A Day in an attempt to bury it.
 "We were so anxious to see Life In A Day in the shops, it was almost embarrassing.
 And afterwards we wanted it out, that's why we were so quick to produce follow-up." - Jim.

-• The legend states that they entered the studio with nothing written nor demoed, with the entire album conceived within the walls of Rockfield Studios, Wales.
-However, the band had been playing early versions of Calling Your Name and Scar during the Life in A Day tour, whilst Naked Eye had been recorded for a Piccadilly Radio session.
+• However, the band had been playing early versions of Calling Your Name, Kaleidoscope, Here Comes The Fool and Scar during the Life in A Day tour, whilst Naked Eye was recorded for a Piccadilly Radio session.

 • Premonition had also appeared live, and the band had also written Carnival (Shelter In A Suitcase) and Real To Real.